-As a global concern, Faber-Castell will continue to work to prevent climate change not only by optimising production and logistics processes and using sustainable energy, but also through active involvement in climate protection organisations.
-Although its wood plantations already capture a large amount of $CO_2$ , Faber-Castell has set itself the goal further optimising its carbon footprint by expanding its own wood production capacity.
+As a global concern, Faber-Castell will continue to work to prevent climate change not only by optimizing production and logistic processes but also by using sustainable energy.
+Although its wood plantations already capture a large amount of CO_2 , Faber-Castell has set itself the goal of further optimizing its carbon footprint by expanding its own wood production capacity.